SlimeVR/SlimeVR-Tracker-ESP/CONTRIBUTING.md

 ## Using third-party code

-Often you will want to use or reference third party code.
+Often you will want to use or reference third-party code.
 You should not just copy-paste code from random libraries!
 There are several reasons for this:

 - It is not clear when/where the code originated from.